talebaattoronto/talebaattoronto.github.io/Events.md

 ## Past Events

 *   Friday 11:00pm, May 17: ***Sihori Meet & Greet*** @ the Masjid Basement.
 With the Raza of Janab Aamil Saheb - Al Talebaat ul Muminaat Toronto organization held a sehori gathering for all Misaqi girls and ladies between ages 14-30.
 There were games and prizes followed by behori namaz and a scrumptious sehori.
 Registration <a href="https://forms.gle/LwB8X867m9TNJ1Sa6">Link</a>.
 Everyone had an amazing time.
-Look below for pictures to be uploaded soon.
+Look below for pictures from the event!

 <center>
 <img src="sihorimay17.jpg" alt="sihoriflyer" style="width:350px;height:390px;border:0;"></center>